-The NWT Arts Strategy is a joint initiative of the Department of Education, Culture and Employment (ECE) and the Department of Industry, Tourism and Investment (ITI) released in October 2004.
+The NWT Arts Strategy is a joint initiative of the Department of Education, Culture and Employment (ECE) and the Department of Industry, Tourism and Investment (ITI).
+The first NWT Arts Strategy was released in October 2004.

 ECE and ITI have a shared interest in supporting the arts.
 Although their activities overlap at times, the two departments are mandated with distinct roles that result in different programs and services.